BinahUtuedor/binahutuedor.github.io/README.md

 Identified the months, countries, and products with the highest sales revenue and the corresponding number of boxes shipped per product.
 The charts show that revenue derived from sales per month and country increases with the number of boxes of chocolate shipped.
 However, the revenue generated from each chocolate type does not directly relate to the number of boxes of that chocolate type shipped.

 *Top-Performing Products:*
-Highlighted which chocolate brands are driving the most revenue, aiding in inventory and marketing decisions.
+Highlighted the chocolate brands generating the most revenue, aiding in inventory and marketing decisions.

 *Sales Volatility:*
 Analyzed monthly sales fluctuations to understand market dynamics and adjust business strategies accordingly.